VLSIDA/OpenCache/CONFIG.md

 * Word

 ## `data_hazard`
 This is whether data hazard may occur in the internal SRAM arrays.
-Currently OpenRAM arrays are not read-after-write.
+Currently OpenRAM SRAM arrays are not read-after-write.
-However, this parameter can be set `False` if the user can guarantee that SRAM arrays are going to be "data hazard proof" or OpenRAM arrays are read-after-write in the future.
+However, this parameter can be set `False` if the user can guarantee that SRAM arrays are going to be "data hazard proof" or OpenRAM SRAM arrays are read-after-write in the future.

 ## `output_path`
 This is where output files are going to be saved to.